ualbertalib/era-batch-script/README.md

 - authenticated
 - embargo

 **embargo_end_date:** Using the latest publication date available, add the embargo period to calculate when the item is set to become available.
+Do not add embargoes if the period has already passed.

 **visibility_after_embargo:** Controlled vocab.
 Should be one of the following:
 - public